-Indian Sales Managers reported another month of economic expansion in June.
+In August Indian Sales Managers reported yet another month of considerable economic expansion.
 All Indexes remained over the 50 "no growth" level, in most cases more than comfortably over.

-The Market Growth Index remains close to the 5-year high achieved in May, reflecting the secure position in which the majority of sales managers now view their expanding markets.
+The Market Growth Index is in pole position standing only fractionally below the 62-month high reached in July, reflecting the secure position from which the majority of sales managers now view their expanding markets.

 Business Confidence remained high reflecting not just the present situation, but Sales Managers optimism over the outlook for the next half year.

-Potentially bad news came in with the June Price Index, which remained close to the uncomfortable high level reached in May.
-But a continuing low level of activity reflected by the Jobs Index suggests that economic activity is still likely to be firmly rooted in a stable environment, rather than in an out of control boom.
+Potentially disturbing news came in again from the Price Index, which increased from 53.9 in July to 55.6 in August, a level too high for comfort.
+But a continuing low level of market pressure on human resources reflected by the Jobs Index suggests that economic activity is still likely to be rooted in a stable environment, rather than in an out-of-control boom.

 The Sales Managers' Indexes provide the earliest monthly data on the speed and direction of economic activity in key growth areas of the world.